lld18/Sierraleonertd/docs/source/05OSeMOSYSModelDatabase.rst

 3.2.4 Sierra Leone power-sector fixed costs.
 ----------
 Fixed costs represent the costs associated with the operation and mainenance of power plants in Sierra Leone.
 For most technologies this value remaind constant over the modelling period, however for a few such as Solar-hybrid mini-grids this is projected to fall with time.
 For the costs associated with Karpowership value within the range shown within this table found in subsection *A3* of the Annex was used to estimate fixed costs.
+The fixed costs for transmission and distribution are modelled as 0 and can be found in subsection *A4* of the Annex.